GenericMappingTools/scipy2021/README.md

-If local installation is challenging or impossible, you can access this environment on a cloud machine by clicking on the badge below — **but note that your work will not be saved between sessions with this method!** 🚨
+If local installation is challenging or impossible, you can access this environment on a cloud machine by clicking on the badge below — **but note that your work will not be saved between sessions with this method, so download your work (e.g., notebooks) often!** 🚨

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/GenericMappingTools/scipy2021/main)